Automation - what do customers and consumers really want?

 However, Europe's acceptance of these services is far behind other regions, such as Asia and, above all, Latin America, where nearly three-quarters (71%) would contact customer service and more than half (58%) would order a product through it , It is also becoming apparent that especially younger respondents (40%) want to use messenger services more frequently in the future.
 For older people this is only 20%.

 Exciting on this topic was the discussion that emerged during the presentation on this topic: According to Inken Kuhlmann on demand, one had to differentiate between chat partners and chatbots, which became more and more popular among companies.
 It is important to make it clear to the customer that there is a bot on the other end of the PC.
 Kuhlemann reported on his own tests with chatbots, where customers falsely believed they were chatting with a real person.

 The further course of our discussion shows that there is still room for improvement in chatbots: The quality of the answers always depends on how well the software is programmed.
 "The customers are also exhausting the system, insulting the bot and seeing what happens and how far they can go," Kuhlemann knows from experience.
 Therefore, every company has to think individually about which scenarios are conceivable and then implement them technically.

 Conclusion: It depends on the right mix

-Chatbots and automated messenger services rely heavily on the right mix: "It makes sense, for example, to let customers chat with bots for more general inquiries and then hand them over to people for more specific queries," says Kuhlemann.
+The right mix is very important for chatbots and automated messenger services: “For example, it makes sense to let customers chat with bots for more general inquiries and then hand them over to people for more specific inquiries,” says Kuhlemann.

 All in all, it was an exciting event that did not offer any big surprises and eye-opening effects, but provided interesting insights into marketing automation and new technical possibilities in this area.
 But it should also be clear: Germany is far more technology-critical than other countries in international comparison.